DIY-NAMICsystem/ArduinoPrograms/README.md

 - Typos or grammar mistakes

-Feel free to open an issue or submit a pull request.
-All contributions are welcome! - there is no minor contribution.
-If you're unfamiliar with Github pull request workflow, feel free to email me with your contributions to jun.ho.lee@dartmouth.edu.
+Feel free to open an issue or submit a pull request or email jun.ho.lee@dartmouth.edu.

 ### Contributions and Thanks